IntersectMBO/cardano-node/cardano-node/README.md

   `poor-keys.*.key`
   :: Non-delegate private keys with genesis UTxO.
 Affected by: `--n-poor-addresses`, `--total-balance`.

+More details on the Genesis `JSON` file can be found in `docs/GenesisData.md`

 Genesis delegation and related concepts are described in detail in: